nazimboudeffa/nazimboudeffa/README-more.md

 About NAZIM is declared dead by the COVID-19 ...
 [READ THE STORY](https://nazimboudeffa.livejournal.com/tag/covid)

+I've stopped using Twitter and moved to LinkedIn for pro

+I have a motivational TikTok account but I use to use a lot of fake ones, this one is official https://www.tiktok.com/@tiktokeur1million

 ## New Places to become More Anonymous

 Mainly Web 3.0, I will not communicate my new identities, sorry, but I'll keep the oldest ones